Roslyn, New York: Road

-The William Cullen Bryant Viaduct (carrying New York State Route 25A) passes through and serves as a bypass of Roslyn.
-Prior to the opening of the Bryant Viaduct, 25A traveled through the heart of the village's downtown (along Old Northern Boulevard) and was notorious for its traffic jams in the area.
+The William Cullen Bryant Viaduct (carrying New York State Route 25A) passes through – and serves as a bypass of – Roslyn.
+Prior to the opening of the Bryant Viaduct, NY 25A traveled through the heart of the village's downtown (along Old Northern Boulevard) and was notorious for its traffic jams in the area.

 Other major roads located either partially or wholly within the village include Bryant Avenue, East Broadway, Layton Street, Main Street, Mineola Avenue, Mott Avenue, Old Northern Boulevard, Railroad Avenue, Roslyn Road, Tower Place, Walbridge Lane, Warner Avenue, West Shore Road, and Wittes Lane.

 Rail

-Although no station is currently located within village limits, the Roslyn station used to be located on the Roslyn–Roslyn Heights border.
+Although no train station is currently located within village limits, the Long Island Rail Road's Roslyn station used to be located on the Roslyn–Roslyn Heights border.
 It is now located completely within Roslyn Heights – just north of said border.
-This station, located on the Oyster Bay Branch, is the nearest station to the village.
+This station, served by the LIRR's Oyster Bay Branch, is the nearest station to the village.

 Furthermore, the Oyster Bay Branch forms much of the village's eastern border.

 Bus

-As of October 2021, the Village of Roslyn is served by the n20H, n21, and n23 bus routes, which are all operated by Nassau Inter-County Express (NICE).
-NICE's Port Washington Shuttle also offers limited services within the village.
+Roslyn is served by five Nassau Inter-County Express bus routes: the n20H, the n20X, the n21, the n23, and the Port Washington Shuttle.